God's Moving Crew Had Assigned Roles — Modern Paraphrase | nocap.bible

-God's Moving Crew Had Assigned Roles
+God's Moving Crew Had Assigned Roles.

-6 min read
+8 min read

 📢 Chapter 4 — Every Role Matters 🏗️

-Israel is camped in the wilderness, and the — God's portable house — needs to move every time the people move.
+is camped in the wilderness, and the — God's portable house — needs to move every time the people move.
 This isn't a small operation.
-We're talking about an entire worship complex that has to be carefully disassembled, wrapped up, carried by hand, and reassembled at the next location.
+We're talking about an entire complex that has to be carefully disassembled, wrapped up, carried by hand, and reassembled at the next location.
 No trucks.
 No forklifts.
 Just men and their assigned loads.

 The Kohathite Draft 📋

-God tells Moses and Aaron to run a census of the Kohathites — one of the three main Levite clans.
+God tells and to run a census of the Kohathites — one of the three main clans.
 But not everyone qualifies.
 The age range is thirty to fifty years old — men in their prime working years.
 These are the guys strong enough and experienced enough to handle the most sacred objects in .

 "Count the sons of Kohath from among the Levites, by their clans and their families — everyone from thirty to fifty who can come on duty to do the work in the tent of meeting."